LANL-Seismoacoustics/stochprop/doc/source/installation.rst

 **Stand Alone Install**

-A stand alone conda environment can be created with only the stochprop using pip:
+A stand alone Anaconda environment can be created with the stochprop YML file,

 .. code-block:: none